checkdigit/typescript-config/README.md

-This module includes a number of integration-style tests, to ensure that a specific version of TypeScript will interoperate with `builder`, in addition to libraries and frameworks used by Check Digit:
+This module includes a number of integration-style tests, to ensure that a specific version of TypeScript will interoperate with `builder`, in addition to runtimes, libraries and frameworks used by Check Digit:

+- Recent TC39 proposals
+- Node versions supported by AWS Lambda, Google Cloud Functions, and Azure Functions
 - ESLint and `@typescript-eslint/eslint-plugin`
 - Built-in `node:test` runner
-- prettier
-- tsc
+- `prettier`
+- `tsc`, and specific features introduced in each version of TypeScript
-- esbuild
+- `esbuild`
 - Wallaby.js (supports `node:test` by including `@swc-node/register` as a peer dependency)

 We do this to ensure that TypeScript upgrades do not break these dependencies.